jmkristian/AREDN-dnsmore/client/README.md

 ## Reading

-To enable a client to read information from additional DNS servers:
+To enable a client to read information from additional name servers:

 `./build`